Untangle the knotted web of investment terms

 As we dig deeper to find out what exactly they’re invested in, it gets messy trying to untangle this web of terms that our industry uses.
 Is it possible to capture all the layers and layers investors’ money have to move through to finally end up in a basket of shares?
 I’m gonna give it a shot, but first we’ll need a picture to help us.
 I’ll provide the picture.
 You may want to pour your favourite shot of caffeine.

-Bypassing the industry is easy – if you have big bucks and don’t pay tax
+Bypassing the financial industry is easy – if you have big bucks and don’t pay tax

 There is a way to bypass the financial services industry completely, never needing to speak this language.
 Simply buy an asset, such as a house or apartment or a bar of gold directly.
 It’s the green route above.
 You’ll save yourself the headache of having to learn a whole new vocabulary of investment terms.
 But there are also plenty of cons to following the green route, of which I list only a few: